 Revised Text:

-A QoSProvider interface has been added.
-Please see section 7.2.5.4 in the specification.
-The QosProvider interface allows Entity’s Qos to be obtained from the names of QoS library and profile.
+A QoSProvider interface has been added in response to this isse.

+The updated section 7.2.5.4 is as follows: The QosProvider interface allows Entity’s Qos to be obtained from the names of QoS library and profile.
 The Qos library source is provided as a uniform resource identifier (URI).
 Conforming implementation must support “file://” prefix.
 For instance, “file:///path/to/qos/library”.

+An instance of QosProvider is obtained from the ServiceEnvironment.
+For example,

+serviceEnv.newQosProvider(String uri, String profile);

+The uri parameter uses the standard uri syntax.
+The profile parameter identifies a uniquely identified profile in the document referred by the uri.]unquote

 See revision #196: https://code.google.com/p/datadistrib4j/source/detail?r=196

-These changes are also available in the attached file diff_omg_issue_15966.txt.
+These changes are also available in file diff_omg_issue_15966.txt in ptc/2012-12-08 (issue_diffs.zip).

 Proposed Disposition: Resolved